 When nature strikesOne of the most feared natural phenomena in any nuclear facility is the earthquake.
 Our LED products were tested according to IEEE 344 2013 Seismic Qualification Test for Nuclear Power Plants, surviving and functioning normally with the base excitation of more than 20 g in any direction in the frequency range between 1 and 40 Hz.Complete HiRad series demonstrates extremely high seismic capacity.
 It operates in both OBE and SSE events.

 Designed for unthinkableHiRad series is designed for any application where high or even extreme radiation can be expected, almost independently of the dose rate.
 HiRadseries operates not only under constant steady state irradiation, but can survive also rare event of gamma and neutron burst, caused by unexpected nuclear reactor critical power excursion.
 It is designed with post - Fukushima requirements in mind and tested for design basis accidents and beyond.
 All irradiation tests were performed inside the nuclear reactor core with the actual Nuclear Power Plant gamma and neutron spectrum.

-Full Nuclear QualificationHiRadseries of LED Luminaires is designed and made from ground up in Slovenia, EU, by DITO Lighting in cooperation with the Jožef Stefan Institute, Reactor Infrastructure Centre, Ljubljana.Whole HiRadseries of LED products has full third party nuclear qualification including:•radiation tolerance test•seismic capacity test•reliability and lifetime prediction calculation•safety, environmental and EMC tests•complete photometry tests and•pressure and chemical compatibility tests
+Full Nuclear QualificationHiRadseries of LED Luminaires is designed and made from ground up in Slovenia, EU, by DITO Lighting.Whole HiRadseries of LED products has full third party nuclear qualification including:•radiation tolerance test•seismic capacity test•reliability and lifetime prediction calculation•safety, environmental and EMC tests•complete photometry tests and•pressure and chemical compatibility tests

 LoRad-50 LinearRad-Hard Low-Bay LED Luminaire